AIML-IfI/openset-imagenet/readme.md

 where `[config]` is the configuration file, which is by default `config/train.yaml`.
 You can also select some of the `--protocols` to run on, as well as some of the `--loss-functions`, or change the `--output-directory`.
 The `-g` option can take several GPU indexes, and trainings will be executed in parallel if more than one GPU index is specified.
+In case the training stops early for unknown reasons, you can safely use the `--continue` option to continue training from the last epoch.

 When you have a single GPU available, start the script and book a trip to Hawaii, results will finish in about a week.
 The more GPUs you can spare, the faster the training will end.